Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Methodology

+\textbf{Refining a Partition by Inner Nodes}.
+Readers may skip this step if the 2.5D independent partitions are small enough to reduce complexity.
 Some 2.5D independent partitions isolated by cutting graphs could still include a large number of triangles or even inner nodes in the lower or upper mesh.
 To derive smaller partitions and further reduce complexity in the latter processes, we decompose every 2.5D independent partition with inner node(s).
-These partitions are split by \textit{penta-faces} that include an edge in the lower mesh, two edges between two nodes and their next nodes, and a path with two edges in the upper mesh passing the inner node (e.g., $n_1n_4n_4'n_6'n_1'$ in \Cref{fig:indSys}~{(b)}). \Cref{fig:indSys}~{(c)} shows the split result of the partition in \Cref{fig:indSys}~{(b)}.
+These partitions are split by \textit{penta-faces} that include an edge in the lower mesh, two edges between two nodes and their next nodes, and a path with two edges in the upper mesh passing the inner node (e.g., $50155-50156-50154-50153-50152$ in \Cref{fig:indSys}~{(b)}). \Cref{fig:indSys}~{(c)} shows the split result of the partition in \Cref{fig:indSys}~{(b)}.
 There might be more than one penta-face crossing one inner node; we use the one that can balance the number of cells in both the lower and upper meshes in two split partitions.
 Note that one can further refine a 2.5D independent partition with multiple adjacent inner nodes by multinode cycles, not only by penta-faces with 5-node cycles.
 Splitting by multinode cycles yields smaller partitions but makes triangulation and compatibility on cross sections more complex.